Graph-based View Motion Planning for Fruit Detection: Introduction

 This work examines the problem of view pose planning under partial observability in 3D environments using a robot arm equipped with an RGB-D camera in a restricted 3D workspace.
 We aim at mapping initially unknown plant rows in a glasshouse with an arm mounted to a trolley maximizing the number of covered fruits given limited mission time.

 Traditional approaches naively explore the unknown scene either randomly or cover it in a homogeneous non-targeted fashion~\cite{galceran2013survey}.
 Such \textit{non-adaptive} methods fail to focus on informative regions as they are discovered online and cannot reason about partially observed fruits or adapt to the robot arm's motion capabilities. \textit{Adaptive} approaches have achieved promising results optimizing a single next-best view pose given the current environment map~\cite{zaenker2020ecmr, zaenker2020viewpoint, menon2022viewpoint}.
 However, these approaches rely on myopic greedy optimization of single next-best view poses, which is prone to result in suboptimal paths under partial observability.
 Furthermore, none of the previous works integrate the robot arm's motion planning into the view pose optimization procedure.
-Thus, these methods tend to plan paths that are inefficient to execute in restricted workspaces, such as in glasshouses, leading to poor view pose planning performance given limited mission time.
+Thus, these methods tend to plan paths that are inefficient to execute in restricted workspaces, such as in glasshouses.

 Therefore, we present a graph-based planner that generates information-rich paths, i.e., sequences of view poses, to maximize the number of newly discovered fruit clusters while considering the arm's motion constraints.
-Our approach replans the view pose sequence online after a fixed time interval as new observations arrive to \textit{adaptively} target fruits not yet sensed or not yet sufficiently covered.
+Our approach replans the view pose sequence online as new observations arrive to \textit{adaptively} target fruits not yet sensed or not yet sufficiently covered.
+To achieve this, we propose a new planning procedure combining view pose information estimation and the robot arm's motion planning to ensure both information-rich and efficiently executable paths.
+The key benefit of our approach is its high data collection efficiency in restricted robot arm workspaces.